White Ribbon is an organisation that should not exist. Plain and simple.

 A new spotlight is shining on those who treat women as objects, and those who do should sleep uncomfortably knowing that light will eventually shine on them.
 But change isn't easy.
 The oath for White Ribbon is 'I will Stand Up, Speak Out and Act to end violence against women.'
 It's one thing to be confident in your own actions, but being a man that actually stands up and speaks out against a mate, or a colleague, is harder.
 But what if it was your wife, or sister, or daughter being targeted?
 Would you be silent then?
 Because every woman who is victimised is at least one of those.

 I say to any man reading this, as one who looks himself in the mirror every day, what side of history do you want to be on?
 I truly believe this is a generation of men that are leading the charge for change.
 Yes, there is a long way to go but there have been many indicators of shifts in values.

-And as we head towards White Ribbon Day, believe me when I say many of us understand what it means to be a 'man', and we are sick of being embarrassed by the words and actions of those who call themselves a man and act like anything but.
+Believe me when I say many of us understand what it means to be a 'man', and we are sick of being embarrassed by the words and actions of those who call themselves a man and act like anything but.

 If you need to talk to someone about sexual, domestic or family violence, call 1800 737 732.